vedetta-com/vedetta/src/usr/local/share/doc/vedetta/OpenSSH_Principals.md

 - [Client Configuration](#client-configuration)
 - [Gateway](#gateway)

-OpenSSH daemon, in it's default configuration, is more than sufficient for one user to remote login into one machine, with sophisticated security.
+OpenSSH daemon, in its default configuration, is more than sufficient for one user to remote login into one machine, with sophisticated security.

 A typical fresh install has SSH host keys, and the OpenSSH daemon started on first boot.